 My favorite way to relax is to draw a bath (see how I’m still avoiding the TV?).
 At least an hour before bed turn off your TV and computer to start to wind down.

 A bath can do more than just relieve stress; a nightly bath ritual can detox toxins, soothe sore muscles, help stop colds and infections and open congested sinuses.
-While a healing soak can be as simple as pouring in Epsom salt these Body Soaks from Aura Cacia transform the experience with a thoughtful blend of functional ingredients.
-Want to Cleanse?
-Soak in a blend of pure essential oils, coconut shell charcoal and elemental Kaolin clay.
+While a healing soak can be as simple as pouring in Epsom salt these Epsom salt soaks transform the experience with a thoughtful blend of functional ingredients.

-For the January exercise overachievers, try the Recover blend of sea salts, red clay and pink Himalayan salt to soothe tired muscles and an overactive mind.
+For the January exercise overachievers, try a blend of sea salts, red clay and pink Himalayan salt to soothe tired muscles and an overactive mind.
 Pour in a 1/2 cup of the blend, light a candle and unwind.

 And you don’t have to soak all night.
 I tend to be an all or nothing kind of person, so my thinking sometimes goes, if I can’t spend an hour in there then I should just skip it.
 But guess what, 20 minutes is good.
 Plenty.